Exceptional Tannaka groups only arise from cubic threefolds: Subvarieties with Tannaka group E6

-According to \cref{Prop:ExpectedDimensionCubicHypersurface} we have~$\dim F \le 3$ with equality if and only if~$Y$ is either the twisted plane in \cref{Ex:ConesOverTwistedPlane}, or a cone over a nonnormal cubic surface or a cone over a smooth cubic plane curve.
+By \cref{Prop:ExpectedDimensionCubicHypersurface} we have~$\dim F \le 3$, with equality if and only if~$Y$ is either the twisted plane in \cref{Ex:ConesOverTwistedPlane} or a cone over a nonnormal cubic surface or a cone over a smooth cubic plane curve.
 These cases are excluded by looking at the Fano variety: \begin{itemize} \item If~$Y$ is a cone over an integral cubic curve, then~$F$ is irreducible and has dimension~$3$; see \cref{Ex:ConesOverEllipticCurves}. \item If~$Y$ is a cone over a nonnormal cubic surface that is not itself a cone over a nonnormal cubic curve, then the~$2$-dimensional irreducible components of~$F$ are linearly embedded via the Pl\"ucker embedding; see \cref{Ex:ConesOverNonnormalCubicSurfaces}.
-This would imply~$\deg \gamma = 45$ contradicting \eqref{Eq:DegreeOfGaussMapE6}. \item If~$Y$ is the twisted plane, then by \cref{Ex:ConesOverTwistedPlane} the~$2$-dimensional irreducible components of~$F$ have degree~$1$ and~$4$ with respect the Pl\"ucker embedding.
-Again, this contradicts \eqref{Eq:DegreeOfGaussMapE6}. \end{itemize} The above shows that we can assume~$\dim F = 2$.
-It follows from \cref{Prop:HilbertPolynomial} that the Hilbert polynomial of~$F$ with respect to the Pl\"ucker embedding is
+This would imply~$\deg \gamma = 45$, which contradicts \eqref{Eq:DegreeOfGaussMapE6}. \item If~$Y$ is the twisted plane, then by \cref{Ex:ConesOverTwistedPlane} the~$2$-dimensional irreducible components of~$F$ have degree~$1$ and~$4$ with respect the Pl\"ucker embedding; this again contradicts \eqref{Eq:DegreeOfGaussMapE6}. \end{itemize} The above shows that we can assume~$\dim F = 2$.
+To conclude that $F$ is integral, it suffices to show that the Gauss map $\gamma \colon X \to F$ is birational onto its image: Indeed, assuming this, let $\cL$ be the line bundle on~$F\subset \Gr_2(\Lie A)$ which is the restriction of~$\cO(1)$ on~$\bbP(\Alt^2 \Lie A)$ via the Pl\"ucker embedding.
+Then $\cL$ and~$\gamma^\ast \cL$ have self-intersection

+The first identity holds by \cref{Prop:HilbertPolynomial}, the second is $c_1(X)^2 = 45$ since $\gamma^\ast \cL$ is the canonical bundle of~$X$ by definition of~$\gamma$.
+Since~$\gamma$ is birational onto its image and $\cL$ is ample, this forces~$F$ to be irreducible. \Cref{Prop:TheFlatnessArgument} then implies that $F$ is generically reduced, hence satisfies condition~$R_0$ because its singular locus has codimension~$\ge 1$.
+But \cref{Prop:HilbertPolynomial} implies that $F$ is a locally complete intersection, thus satisfies condition $S_1$.
+Therefore, $F$ is reduced by \cite[5.8.5]{EGAIV2}.